aws-samples/aws-service-catalog-reference-architectures/README.md

 ```

 ### Reference Architecture Cleanup instructions

-Perform following steps to remove a Reference Architecture from AWS Service Catalog:

 1. Terminate all AWS Service Catalog Reference Architecture provisioned products corresponding to your product.
 2. Remove all products from the portfolio.